igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 The upstream and downstream loss together constitute _end-to-end loss_ ({{endtoendloss}}).

-The Q and L bits allow detection and measurement of the types of loss listed above.
+The Q and L bits allow detection and measurement of all these types of loss.

 ## End-To-End Loss    {#endtoendloss}